 Whilst Notepad++ is not a full WYSIWYG like Adobe Dreamweaver it does offer a fair amount of help to the HTML coder.
 It is well worth your while to have a look at some of the settings as one or two small tweaks can really make a difference to how you code (Cracking HTML in the CAT syllabus has a few more recommendations for improving your HTML).
-Remember: your file must have an .html extension for these features to work.
+Remember: your file must already have been saved with an .html extension for these features to work.

 The simplest and most important setting to check is Word wrap.
 If it is not activated your code will run off the screen on the right and you will have to scroll horizontally which is a nightmare!
 The Word wrap setting can be activated in the View menu.

 The code AutoComplete feature in Notepad++ can be confusing as apart from anything else it offers you options that are not in the curriculum or are not relevant to HTML.
 The screengrab below illustrates this; in addition to the correct option (p) being displayed, a whole list of additional options (most of which are CSS attributes and could not be used at this point in the code) are offered: